 What equity type does Perplexity grant?

 Perplexity grants incentive stock options (ISOs) to most employees.
 This means employees must pay a strike price to exercise and face potential alternative minimum tax (AMT) exposure when they do.
-With a $14B valuation and a per-share price likely in the low single digits (depending on when your grant was issued), early hires with $0.10–$0.50 strikes are sitting on dramatic in-the-money positions.
+With a $22.6B valuation and a small share count, early hires with $0.10–$0.50 strikes are sitting on dramatic in-the-money positions.

 The secondary market signal

 Secondary market activity for Perplexity is thin — the company is small and early.
-Hiive shows occasional trades implying the $17B valuation.
+Hiive shows occasional trades implying valuations in the $17–23B range.
 The thin market means bid-ask spreads are wide, and the prices are less reliable than for larger companies like Stripe or OpenAI.
 Use the secondary market figure as a directional signal, not a precise valuation.

 Liquidity reality